-WALK-OUT-ON-GRADE-BASEMENT: Means a basement whose floor is at ground level on at least one side of of the house, usually with a door on that side.
+WALK-OUT ON-GRADE BASEMENT: A basement whose floor is at ground level on at least one side of the house, usually with a door on that side.
 This is considered the lowest floor as defined by these regulations.

 SECTION 406 SCENIC RIDGELINE DISTRICT